thesupershan/mbed-os/UNITTESTS/README.md

 ### Run in terminal

-Unit tests can be run separately from each executable or by using ctest test runner.
+You can run unit tests separately from each executable or by using ctest test runner.
 Run ctest with make program using target test.
 Options can be passed to ctest using ARGS argument.
 See [ctest manual](https://cmake.org/cmake/help/v3.0/manual/ctest.1.html) for more information.

 Run ctest on test suite level:

 ```
 {MAKE_PROGRAM} test -C [RELATIVE PATH TO BUILD DIRECTORY]
 ```

-e.g. `make test -C UNITTESTS/build` or `mingw32-make test -C UNITTESTS/build`
+For example, `make test -C UNITTESTS/build` or `mingw32-make test -C UNITTESTS/build`

 Run ctest verbose (show each test case):

 ```
 {MAKE_PROGRAM} test -C UNITTESTS/build ARGS="-V"
 ```

 Run ctest dashboard test and create test results:

 ```
 {MAKE_PROGRAM} test --C UNITTESTS/build ARGS="-D ExperimentalTest"
 ```

 ### Run with GUI test runner

-1. Build and/or install *gtest-runner* using the documentation: https://github.com/nholthaus/gtest-runner
+1. Build and install *gtest-runner* using the documentation: https://github.com/nholthaus/gtest-runner.

 2. Run the application, add built test executables into the list and run it.

 ### Get code coverage

-Python tools use gcovr to build code coverage reports.
+Python tools use `gcovr` to build code coverage reports.
 Generate html report `UNITTESTS/build/coverage/index.html` with:

 ```
 mbed test --unittests --coverage html
 ```

-To get coverage for a single test suite, run gcovr separately for suite coverage data directory.
+To get coverage for a single test suite, run `gcovr` separately for suite coverage data directory.
 See [gcovr documentation](https://gcovr.com/guide.html#filter-options) for more information.

-e.g. for features/netsocket/InternetSocket coverage:
+For example, for `features/netsocket/InternetSocket` coverage:

 Debian/Ubuntu/Mac OS:

 ```
 mkdir UNITTESTS/build
 cd UNITTESTS/build